ray-project/ray/doc/source/rllib/key-concepts.rst

     from the :ref:`RL environment <rllib-key-concepts-environments>`,
     :py:class:`~ray.rllib.core.learner.learner.Learner` actors (<span style="color: #fff2cc;">yellow</span>)
     to compute gradients and to update your :ref:`models <rllib-key-concepts-rl-modules>`.
-    The model's weights are synchronized after model updates.
+    The algorithm  synchronizes the model's weights after an update.

 .. _rllib-key-concepts-algorithms: